digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 **Note:**

-The `Listener`s are never created at the installation, the below steps will guide you how to do it.
+The `Listeners` are never created at the installation, the below steps will guide you how to do it.

 A typical `Listener` configuration looks like below: